|AT A GLANCE||PRICING||HEADLINE|

 Chances are you’ve probably heard the Casper name before, maybe it was from a friend or an advertisement on your favorite podcast.
 Regardless, their beds are very popular.
 Casper was one of the early pioneers in the bed-in-a-box industry and has enjoyed tremendous success in recent years.

-It starts with a thick layer of support foam on the bottom.
+Back to the Original Casper mattress.
+The bed starts with a thick layer of support foam on the bottom.
 On top of that is a layer of what the company calls its Zoned Transition Foam.
 This is actually a new layer that Casper added in early 2018.
 It’s a split layer that’s firmer under your hips/trunk (where you need more support) and softer under your shoulders and legs (where you need more pressure relief).
 Lastly, on top is a layer of memory foam and then a layer of proprietary open-cell foam.

 Overall, although the Casper mattress has a layer of memory foam near the top, it actually has more of a neutral, soft foam feel, meaning you don’t really sink into the bed to the point where the mattress is hugging or contouring to your body’s shape.
 It’s extremely comfortable.
 It’s one of those mattresses that when you first lay down on it, you can’t help but to let out an audible sigh of approval.